 Carlos Zárate is a composer of acoustic and electroacoustic music.
 He was born and raised in Mexico City and is interested in live electronics, audiovisual art, and exploring different ways in which other artistic expressions can foster musical ideas.

-Carlos is currently pursuing a PhD in Composition and Music Technology at Northwestern University, under the guidance of Alex Mincek, Hans Thomalla, and Jay Alan Yim.
+Carlos is currently pursuing a PhD in Composition and Music Technology at Northwestern University, under the guidance of Alex Mincek and Jay Alan Yim.
 He holds a MM in Interdisciplinary Digital Media Composition from Arizona State University, where he studied as a Fulbright fellow with Fernanda Aoki Navarro and Gabriel Bolaños.
 Carlos got a Bachelor's Degree in Composition and Music Theory at Centro de Investigación y Estudios de la Música.
 He dances to cumbias, trains bjj, and is sick of gentrification, the voracity of capitalism and (self) exotization of Latin American artists.

 Visit Website